 The course is designed to provide specialist, workrelated units for the computing and IT sector.
 It aims is to give learners the knowledge, understanding and skills that they need to prepare for related higher education courses or employment.

 Applications can be made from learners who have been out of compulsory education for 3 years or more and/or not hold any formal qualifications; however, a skills’ assessment and an interview will need to be undertaken to determine suitability for the course.

 Learners with GCSE Maths and English Language at grade C or above do not need to undertake the skills’ assessment but will have an interview.

-The qualification gives learners the opportunity to progress to foundation degrees in IT or Computing areas, BSc in Computing, BSc in IT Management, higher apprenticeships in a related area and employment in the computing sector, including graphic design, web development, IT technical support and software development.
+The qualification gives learners the opportunity to progress to foundation degrees in IT or Computing areas, BSc in Computing, BSc in IT Management, higher apprenticeships in a related area and employment in the computing sector, including graphic design, web development, coding, technical support and software development.

 • Computer Design & Web Development